FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 ### Set Queue Driver

-Set the [driver](https://laravel.com/docs/5.1/queues#introduction) in your your EB envronmental variables:
+Set the [driver](https://laravel.com/docs/5.1/queues#introduction) in your your EB environmental variables:

 ```
 QUEUE_DRIVER = [driver]
 ```

-**Note: If no `QUEUE_DRIVER` key is present in your EB envronmental variables then `beanstalkd` will be used.**
+**Note: If no `QUEUE_DRIVER` key is present in your EB environmental variables then `beanstalkd` will be used.**

 ### Add Queues

-All queues are configured using EB envronmental variables with the following syntax:
+All queues are configured using EB environmental variables with the following syntax:

 **Note**: brackets are placeholders only, do not use them in your actual configuration